anpefi/anpefi.source/content/publication/2005.APF.polymorp/index.md

 +++
-title = "The evolutionary forces maintaining a wild polymorphism of Littorina saxatilis: model selection by computer simulations" date = "2005-04-04" doi = "10.1111/j.1420-9101.2004.00773.x"
+title = "The evolutionary forces maintaining a wild polymorphism of *Littorina saxatilis*: model selection by computer simulations" date = "2005-04-04" doi = "10.1111/j.1420-9101.2004.00773.x"